username-deepak/spring-music/labs-concourse/00-hello/README.md

 Using the `fly` command line, trigger the hello-world-job.

-If you are successfuly with this, look at the outpit in the UI.
+If you are successfuly with this, look at the output in the UI.
 Notice the difference?
 Why is that?

 ## Extra Extra Credit

-Change the output of the hello-world-job to print your name.
+Change the output of the hello-world-job to print your own name.